Art in the Reading Rooms

 Busts & Statues

-Among the busts and statues around the perimeter of the Art Collection, from left to right (south to north) are:
+Among the busts and statues around the perimeter of the Martin Reading Room, looking from left to right (south to north) as you enter the room are:

 - Apollo Belvedere